home-banner-the-cost-of-food-waste.jpg

 Benefits of Reducing Food Waste

-A recent study, published in Environment & Behaviour, found that targeting the wallet might just be an answer to helping reduce household food waste, certainly for residents in London, Canada, where the research was conducted.1
+A recent study published in Environment & Behaviour found that targeting the wallet might be an answer to helping reduce household food waste, certainly for residents in London (Ontario, Canada), where the research was conducted.1

-The results of the study found that over the course of a week residents that were regularly sent the message “Reduce Food Waste, Save Money”, along with a pack helping them manage their spending, wasted 30% less food than a control group.
+The results of the study found that over the course of a week, residents who were regularly sent the message “Reduce Food Waste, Save Money”, along with a pack helping them manage their spending, wasted 30% less food than a control group.

-Previous research also backs up the idea of money serving as a motivator when it comes to food habits.
-A 2018 review of largely European research found that, “…personal concerns, such as saving money, elicit a stronger motivation to reduce food waste than environmental and social concerns.”
-2
+Previous research also supports the idea of money as a motivator for changing food habits.
+A 2018 review of predominantly European research found that “…personal concerns, such as saving money, elicit a stronger motivation to reduce food waste than environmental and social concerns.”2

 The Cost of Food Waste

-According to estimates in a 2016 report, the cost of food waste in the EU in 2012 was 143 billion euros.3 An astonishing two-thirds of that total is associated with food waste from households (98 billion euros).
-In the average UK household for example, 13% of edible food and drink purchases are wasted, at a cost of €620 per year.4 Whether an extra €52 Euros in your pocket at the end of each week is a big deal to you or not though, is likely to depend on how well off you are.
+According to estimates in a 2016 report, the cost of food waste in the EU in 2012 was 143 billion euros.3 An astonishing two-thirds of that total is associated with household food waste (98 billion euros).
+In the average UK household, for example, 13% of edible food and drink purchases are wasted, costing €620 per year.4 But whether an extra €52 in your pocket at the end of each week is a big deal to you is likely to depend on how well off you are.

 Created by Andrea van der Berg